itlab-vision/dl-benchmark/src/build_scripts/TVM/riscv64/README.md

     make install
     ```

-1. Before using the DLI benchmark, activate virtual environment and set paths for the tvm and opencv libraries.
+1. Before using the DLI benchmark, activate virtual environment and set paths for the Apache TVM and OpenCV libraries.

     ```bash
     source <venv_dir>/py_venv/tvm_venv/bin/activate